When it comes to successful due diligence as part of a merger or acquisition transaction, proper preparation can take weeks if not months.

 - Due diligence software — document collection, organization, and report preparation

 - Communication and collaboration software — video conferencing and extensive project management

 - Analytics and visualization tools — analysis of large volumes of data in a concise manner

-While all the tools above are extremely valuable, they can be substituted by one multi-purpose solution known as a virtual data room.
+While all the tools above are extremely valuable, they can be substituted by one multi-purpose solution known as a due diligence data room.
 Using it, you can make the due diligence report and the information it contains easily accessible for all business partners.
 You can also keep track of what documents they have interacted with and for how long, manage documents and access rights, and ask any questions within the files or in a dedicated Q&A section.

 That said, due diligence data rooms make communication, analytics, and document management easy — while keeping all processes in one place.

 Due diligence questionnaire: Importance + checklist